-Obviously, if you’ve parked and not paid, or knowingly outstayed your welcome, that is a wrongdoing on your part and the fine is fair.
-However, there are a number of situations where appealing might be worthwhile.
+If you’ve parked and not paid, or knowingly outstayed your welcome, then obviously the fine is fair.
+But there are a number of situations where appealing might be worthwhile.

-If you’ve outstayed a prescribed parking period because your car has broken down, you should definitely appeal.
-Evidence will be needed, like a recovery receipt or the like, but given everything’s above board, the appeal should be successful.
+If you’ve outstayed your parking period because your car has broken down, you should certainly appeal.
+Evidence will be needed, such as a recovery receipt, but the appeal should be successful.

 If you pulled over spontaneously because you were ill, it’s also worth appealing.

-This is where reading the notice carefully is a good call.
+This is where reading the notice carefully can pay off.
 Know the charge, and know your story.
-If the timings don’t match up, or the plate is incorrect, state your case.
-As above, evidence is always useful, like a parking receipt.
+If the timings don’t match up, or the car number plate is incorrect, state your case.
+Evidence is always useful, so keep your parking receipts.

 Unclear or incorrect signs

-Council-run car parks operate a ten-minute grace period.
-If a parking warden has got a bit over eager handing out tickets, provided you can prove it, this is grounds for your fine to be dropped.
+Council-run car parks operate a 10-minute grace period.
+If a parking warden has been over-eager, provided you can prove it, this is grounds for your fine to be cancelled.

-Finally, if you have paid, but haven’t displayed as well as you could have, it’s also worth a shot.
-It’s possible you’ll be declined, but, nothing ventured…
+Finally, if you have paid, but haven’t displayed the ticket as well as you could have, an appeal is also worth a shot.
+It may be declined, but nothing ventured…

-In any case, it’s always worth establishing a dialogue with the authority that issued the fine, by email or even on the phone.
+In any case, it’s always worth establishing a dialogue with the authority that issued the parking ticket, by email or even on the phone.

-Private tickets, while sounding official and often coming with photo evidence (if arriving through the post), are not a fine.
+Private parking tickets, while they look official and often come with photo evidence, are not a fine.
 They are a breach of contract and can be challenged if you think you’re in the right.
-Private firms can also be more trigger-happy in sending out fines, too.
+Private firms can be more trigger-happy in sending out fines, too.

-We’ve experienced fines for exceeding time limits when we haven’t, and fines for being somewhere on an entirely different date to when we were.
-Stories are rife of ANPR (automatic number plate recognition) systems penalising people for simply turning around in the entrance to a car park.
+Stories are rife of ANPR (Automatic Number Plate Recognition) systems penalising people for simply turning around in the entrance to a car park.
 In all cases, it is worth an appeal, following the process detailed on the ticket.